tenac1337/Vexa/src/components/altair/ENHANCED_EMAIL_SYSTEM.md

 - Proper email etiquette and formatting
 - Appropriate greetings and closings
 - Clear, actionable content
-- Consistent Pi branding signature
+- Consistent Vexa branding signature

 ## How It Works